Plains All American Pipeline (PAA) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the oil and gas transportation and storage company had gained 7.34% over the past month, outpacing the Oils-Energy sector's gain of 0.76% and the S&P 500's gain of 3.16% in that time.
+Coming into today, shares of the oil and gas transportation and storage company had gained 7.86% in the past month.
+In that same time, the Oils-Energy sector lost 0.2%, while the S&P 500 gained 2.65%.

-Wall Street will be looking for positivity from Plains All American Pipeline as it approaches its next earnings report date.
-This is expected to be August 4, 2023.
-On that day, Plains All American Pipeline is projected to report earnings of $0.20 per share, which would represent a year-over-year decline of 33.33%.
-Meanwhile, our latest consensus estimate is calling for revenue of $17.93 billion, up 9.61% from the prior-year quarter.
+Investors will be hoping for strength from Plains All American Pipeline as it approaches its next earnings release, which is expected to be August 4, 2023.
+On that day, Plains All American Pipeline is projected to report earnings of $0.21 per share, which would represent a year-over-year decline of 30%.
+Our most recent consensus estimate is calling for quarterly revenue of $17.93 billion, up 9.61% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.21 per share and revenue of $67.53 billion.
-These totals would mark changes of -3.97% and +17.77%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.20 per share and revenue of $67.53 billion, which would represent changes of -4.76% and +17.77%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Plains All American Pipeline.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Plains All American Pipeline should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.99% lower.
 Plains All American Pipeline is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Plains All American Pipeline currently has a Forward P/E ratio of 11.87.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.28.
+Investors should also note Plains All American Pipeline's current valuation metrics, including its Forward P/E ratio of 12.05.
+This represents a discount compared to its industry's average Forward P/E of 12.32.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 43, which puts it in the top 18% of all 250+ industries.
+This group has a Zacks Industry Rank of 46, putting it in the top 19% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report